aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/firehose/choose-destination.en.md

 weight: 30
 ---

-In this section we pick the destination for the transformed records.
+In this step you pick the destination for the transformed records.

 1. Select **Amazon S3** as the Destination type